caddyserver/website/src/docs/markdown/profiling.md

 A **program profile** is a snapshot of a program's use of resources at runtime.
 Profiles can be extremely helpful to identify problem areas, troubleshoot bugs and crashes, and optimize code.

-Caddy uses Go's facilities for capturing profiles, which are compatible with the [pprof](https://github.com/google/pprof) tool, which is built into the `go` command.
+Caddy uses Go's tooling for capturing profiles, which is called [pprof](https://github.com/google/pprof), and it is built into the `go` command.

-Profiles report on consumers of CPU and memory, show stack traces of goroutines, and help trace down deadlocks or high-contention synchronization primitives.
+Profiles report on consumers of CPU and memory, show stack traces of goroutines, and help track down deadlocks or high-contention synchronization primitives.

 When reporting certain bugs in Caddy, we may ask for a profile.
 This article can help.
 It describes both how to obtain profiles with Caddy,and how to use and interpret the resulting pprof profiles in general.